-Norie is my nine year old black cat.
+Norie is my twelve year old black cat.
 She is mischievous, funny, a huntress of bugs and anything that looks like one.
 Here she is as a kitten.
-My second son and his wife gave her to me when she was about a year old.
+My second son and his wife gave her to me when she was less than a year old.
 She was a rescue cat along with her siblings at a rescue center.

 As a one year old she came to me with a long, lean body and was full of energy.